About

 Eggs

-• Bring a pot of water to a boil (with enough water to completely cover the eggs).
+• To make hard boiled eggs (with runny yolks) – Bring a pot of water to a boil over medium high heat (with enough water to completely cover the eggs).

 • Add some salt or vinegar to the water.
 Lower the eggs into the water gently.
-To prevent the eggs from cracking, remove the pan from the heat, and lower the eggs when there is no bubbling.
+To prevent the eggs from cracking, remove the pan from the heat, and lower the eggs gently.
 Once the eggs are in the pot, return it back to the stove.

 • When the 6 minutes are up, remove the eggs and place them in a bowl with iced water OR under cold running water for a few minutes.